Intrinsic safety is non-negotiable when it comes to hazardous locations.

 Another important collaboration is that between facility managers and vendors or manufacturers of IS barriers.
 For example, at GMI International we work closely with all our clients to help them determine the type of devices they need.

 Our experts are happy to scrutinize all our clients’ intrinsic safety system design plans and even check all the components and make sure that they are right for the expected hazardous area.
 Even if some of our clients employ safety experts, it’s important to note that requirements and standards in this area change.
 A significant part of our business in ensuring that we know and respect all these standards.
 More importantly, we can make sure that your investment in intrinsic safety devices brings a long-term ROI by recommending those devices that will not become obsolete too soon.

 By choosing the right IS barrier, you can limit the heat and sparks that can cause explosions in electrical devices under both normal and abnormal conditions.
 IS barriers are crucial in protecting low-power devices like solenoids, sensors, various instruments and LEDs.

 Other types of protection include using equipment that is explosion-proof or enclosures, as well as pressurizing or purging the enclosure/device.
-Typically, these additional methods are used in combination with IS barriers, as the latter aren’t always suitable.
-For instance, when safe energy levels vary according to the classification of the area.
-IS barriers limit current and voltage, but it’s hard to pinpoint the right levels in a variable atmosphere.
+Typically, these additional methods are used alternatively to Intrinsic Safety, as the latter isn’t always suitable.
+For instance, when power consumption of the equipment installed in classified area is bigger than minimum ignition energy of the explosive atmosphere.